 Masking my insecurities was the key.
 I began to believe that I could not be my confident self without drinking, and as my college career started to disintegrate my career path began to excel.

 A drinking problem with a substantial paycheck in a college town created an absolute monster.

-I’m still ashamed about a lot of my drunken encounters, conversations, and relationships I had in my twenties.
+I’m still ashamed about a lot of the drunken encounters, conversations, and relationships I had in my twenties.

 When I found out I was going to be a father I was at the peak of my alcoholism and drug abuse.

-I was drinking away my paycheck, and was behind on rent on a monthly basis.
+I was drinking away my paycheck and was behind on rent monthly.
 My belongings were all hanging on by a thread, and I constantly asked for favors to help pay bills or fix and maintain my car.

 That was my barometer on how much of a problem my drinking was until college.